joergschwarzwaelder/hhc2023/Objective-18/README.md

 ![NUM Decoder](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-18/NUMDecoder.png)

 `{music} {music} {music} 88323 88323 88323 {gong} {gong} {gong} {gong} {gong} {gong} 12249 12249 16009 16009 12249 12249 16009 16009 {gong} {gong} {gong} {gong} {gong} {gong} {music} {music} {music}`
-This give a hint to the go-date `1224` and the go-time 1600.
+This gives a hint to the go-date `1224` and the go-time 1600.
 As we have to target four hours earlier, we have to choose `1200`.

 **RadioFax:**